 Individual study of a topic of special interest in the area of Spanish language, literature or culture, to be undertaken under the direction of an instructor.
 Appropriate methods of research and investigation are applied, and the results reported in a final creative product such as a research paper, electronic or physical report (such as electronic media presentation, Web page or display board) or other creative product together with a bibliography.
 This class may be repeated once for credit.
-Prerequisite: Grade of a C or better in SPN 131, SPN 132, SPN 231 or SPN 232

-Prerequisite: Grade of a C or better in SPN 131, SPN 132, SPN 231 or SPN 232 or equivalent and permission of the instructor
+Prerequisites: Grade of a C or better in SPN 131, SPN 132, SPN 231 or SPN 232 or equivalent and permission of the instructor